-In addition to errors caused by velocity changing, transducer heating & cooling, some modes (measurement techniques) will be affected more than others.
-For example, dual element pulse-echo mode has larger errors due to changes in the temperature of the delay line or shoe.
-However, multi-echo techniques offer temperature compensation help to minimize these errors, but multiple echoes harder to produce at high temperatures.
+In addition to errors caused by velocity changing with temperature, some modes (measurement techniques) are affected more than others.
+For example, dual element pulse-echo mode has larger errors due to changes in the temperature of the delay line.
+However, multi-echo techniques offer temperature compensation help to minimize these errors.